Acclaimed Professor of Nutrition and Public Health,

 She appears frequently in documentary films, among them SuperSize Me! in 2004, A Place at the Table (2013), and Fed Up (2014).

-She is currently working on a book about how to advocate for healthier food and food systems, tentatively titled The Soda Project, and scheduled for publication in September 2015.
+She is currently working on a book about how to advocate for healthier food and food systems, titled Soda Politics: Taking on Big Soda (and Winning) (Oxford University Press).
 Marion Nestle is Paulette Goddard Professor in the Department of Nutrition, Food Studies, and Public Health (the department she chaired from 1988-2003) and Professor of Sociology at New York University.
 She also holds an appointment as visiting professor in the Cornell Division of Nutritional Sciences.
 She was awarded an Honorary Doctor of Science degree from Transylvania University in Kentucky in 2012.
 Her degrees include a Ph.D. in molecular biology and an M.P.H. in public health nutrition, both from the University of California, Berkeley.

 Dr. Nestle has received many awards and honors, among them the Bard College Prison Initiative’s John Dewey Award for Distinguished Public Service (2010), the National Public Health Hero award from the University of California Berkeley School Of Public Health (2011), the James Beard Foundation Leadership Award (2013), and the Innovator of the Year Award from the United States Healthful Food Council (2014)..